 Graphic Artist and Visual Designer

-Shoili Kanungo is a graphic artist and visual story teller based in New Delhi.
-She is intrigued by strange things, and has discovered that picture stories are a perfect medium to capture the essense of the uncanny.
-Her stories have been published in the Indian Quarterly (IQ) magazine.
-Shoili also believes that visual stories are a powerful medium to convey social messages to a larger public, and collaborates with other artists, professionals and teams to create illustrated stories, which have appeared in The New Enquiry, VICE, NewsClick.in, the Safai Karamachari Andolan Website.
-Shoili has been a print graphic designer at design agencies in Sydney and New Delhi, primarily focussing on branding and identity projects.
+Shoili Kanungo is a graphic artist based in New Delhi.
+Her comics have been published in the Indian Quarterly (IQ) magazine.
+She has also worked on a collaborative comic with Chelsea Manning, which has been published in The New Enquiry and VICE.
+And another with the Safai Karmachari Andolan.
+Shoili believes that visual stories and information graphics are a powerful medium to convey messages about social and economic justice Shoili has been a print graphic designer at design agencies in Sydney and New Delhi, primarily focussing on branding and identity projects.
 Following which, she has been an editorial graphic designer and art director for the McKinsey Quarterly team.
 And has taught design at the School of Planning and Architecture, taken workshops for the Pearl Academy of Design and for Katha Publications.
 At present, she consults for Thoughtworks as a Visual/UI/UX designer and an infographics designer.
 Shoili attended Mirambika School in New Delhi and Rishi Valley School in Andhra Pradesh.
 She holds a BA in philosophy from St Stephens College; an MDes in graphic design from the University Of New South Wales; and has spent a year as an exchange scholar at Soka University in Tokyo.

 'Black Panther and Little Fish' is a graphic short story that was written and illustrated by Shoili Kanungo and first published in the print version of the Indian Quarterly (April 2015).